trussworks/terraform-aws-iam-cross-acct-src/README.md

+---

+**This repo is no longer maintained as it is no longer best practice.
+See the [End of Life notice](EOL.md#end-of-life-notice) for more details.**

+---

 This module creates an IAM role based on the `iam_role_name` variable.
 This should correspond 1:1 with an IAM group though you will need to associate the role with the group outside of this module.

 _Optional_: If you specify `destination_account_ids` and `destination_group_role`, the module will create an IAM policy granting the IAM role permission to assume `destination_group_role` in the `destination_account_ids`.
 If `destination_account_ids` and `destination_group_role` are not provided, this module will create an IAM role, but will not attach an IAM policy to it.